Catholic Charismatic Renewal in Western Oregon

 The mission of the Western Oregon Catholic Charismatic Renewal:

-• To foster the Baptism of the Holy Spirit which opens the door for abundant life in Jesus Christ as Lord and to fan into flame the gifts and graces God has given us through the Sacraments.
+• To foster the Baptism of the Holy Spirit which opens the door for abundant life in Jesus Christ as Lord, to fan into flame the spiritual gifts and graces God has given us through the Sacraments.

 • To support lifelong growth in surrendering to the Holy Spirit.